Solomonso/Obeject-oriented-design/README.md

 ### Background information

-This project contains the refactored JabberPoint source code with the UML diagrams.
+This project contains the initial source code of JabberPoint, without no refactoring.